-Gardens are more than just a random collection of plants; rather, they are carefully crafted spaces that often include a variety of structures to enhance their beauty, functionality, and organization.
+Gardens are more than just a random collection of plants; instead, they are carefully crafted spaces that often include a variety of structures to enhance their beauty, functionality, and organization.

-From simple trellises to elaborate pergolas, garden structures serve multiple purposes, including providing support for plants, defining spaces, and adding design interest.
+From simple trellises to elaborate pergolas, garden structures serve multiple purposes, including supporting plants, defining spaces, and adding design interest.

-In this comprehensive guide, we will dig into garden structures, exploring their types, examples, and differences.
+This comprehensive guide will dig into garden structures, exploring their types, examples, and differences.

-Pergolas are outside structures consisting of vertical posts supporting cross beams and an open rooftop.
+Pergolas are outside structures with vertical posts supporting cross beams and an open rooftop.
 They include an open lattice design, providing partial shade and a sense of enclosure while allowing sunlight and air to filter through.

 Types and Examples